ziqiaow/RetroGE/README.md

 **Reference**

-* Ziqiao Wang, Wen Shi, Raymond J. Carrol, and Nilanjan Chatterjee (2023).
-Joint Modeling of Gene-Environment Correlations and Interactions using Polygenic Risk Scores in Case-Control Studies.
+* Ziqiao Wang, Wen Shi, Raymond J Carroll, Nilanjan Chatterjee, Joint Modeling of Gene-Environment Correlations and Interactions Using Polygenic Risk Scores in Case-Control Studies, American Journal of Epidemiology, 2024; https://doi.org/10.1093/aje/kwae081

 ## Example Analysis
 We provide a simple example for running the retrospective likelihood method using simulated data.
 Complete R codes for the simulation study are in [simulations](simulations).
 The R function of the proposed method is in [RetroGE](R/RetroGE.R).
 The R function to simulate data is available here [sim_data_function](R/sim_data_function.R).